iperez08/Divvy_Capstone_Project/cyclistic_data_analysis.md

 ## Trends Across Time - Total Rides

-Total Rides by Month by Rider
+Total Trips by Month by Rider
 ```sql
 SELECT *
 FROM (